-- 3. Critically evaluate techniques and methods for constructing distributed and mobile applications; - 4.
-Systematically evaluate the suitability of a variety of communication environments as a platform on which to build a distributed network of disparate devices; - 5.
+- 3. Systematically evaluate the suitability business intelligence tools and gain experience in at least one data analytics/business intelligence tool; - 4.
+Systematically extract relevant data from database, integrate and process data from multiple sources ready for data analysis; - 5.
 Critically evaluate the role of the entrepreneur in IT; - 6.
-Argue rationally and draw independent conclusions based on a rigorous, analytical and critical approach to systems development.
+Argue rationally and draw independent conclusions based on a rigorous, analytical and critical approach to the development and implementation of a business intelligence strategy.